Chain graph models of multivariate regression type for categorical data

 for $A = \{1\}, \{2\}, \{12\}$.
 The explicit form of the matrix $\b Z^{(A)}$ in equation \eqref{eq:eta-beta} is, using the Kronecker product $\otimes$ operator,

-i.e., a matrix of a complete factorial design matrix, where $\b I$ is an identity matrix of order equal to the common dimension of each $\b \eta^{(A)}(k,\ell)$.
-Following \citep[p.
-222]{mcc-nel:1989} we shall denote the model, for the sake of brevity, by a multivariate model formula
+that is, a matrix of a complete factorial design matrix, where $\b I$ is an identity matrix of an order equal to the common dimension of each $\bolds\eta ^{(A)}(k,\ell)$.
+Following \citep{mccnel1989}, page~222, we shall denote the model, for the sake of brevity, by a multivariate model formula